|

 Vice President

-Board vice-president David Luke, a board member since
+Board Vice President David Luke, a board member

-1981, is a wholesale seafood processor.
-For more than 33
+since 1981, is a wholesale seafood processor.
+For

-years, the Dulac native has worked in seafood
+more than 35 years, the Dulac native has worked in

-processing, beginning as a boy in his father’s plant
+seafood processing, beginning as a boy in his father’s

-(Luke Seafood).
-He and his wife, Elaine, are former
+plant (Luke Seafood).
+He and his wife, Elaine, are

-owners of D’Luke’s Seafood, Inc. in Dulac.
-The couple
+former owners of D’Luke’s Seafood, Inc., in Dulac, and

-owns St. Michael Ice & Fuel in Biloxi, MS, which not
+St. Michael Ice & Fuel in Biloxi, Miss.
+A lifetime member

-of the VFW 4752 Rifle Team, a member of the Knights of
+of the VFW 4752 Rifle Team and the 2nd Marine

-Columbus Council 7722, a member of the Grand Caillou
+of Columbus Council 7722 and the Grand Caillou

 |